 This headset is clearly for the serious/pro gamer, and we would recommend it to anyone who thinks gaming is more than just a hobby.

-It performs excellently in a competitive environment, and are among the few gaming headsets that can actively enhance your own performance.
+It performs excellently in a competitive environment, and are among the few gaming headsets that can actively enhance your performance.

 The big con is the build quality of the pipes, which can come off a bit shade after some time.
-It is important to remember that we did not have any issues with this, but we simply know that it is something others have experienced.
+It is important to remember that we did not have any issues with this, but we only know that it is something others have experienced.

 Click for Full Review